-The current members of the Company's Compensation Committee are Mr. LaViolette, Chair, Mr. Starling and Richard C. Pfenniger.
-Dr. Kherani was a member of the committee during 2019 until his resignation from the Board on October 31, 2019.
-Mr. LaViolette was then added to the Committee and subsequently assumed the role of Chair of the Compensation Committee.
+The current members of the Company's Compensation Committee are Mr. LaViolette, Chair, Mr. Starling and Mr. Pfenniger.
 Due to each member's extensive experience in serving operating companies in both managerial and director capacities, the Board determined that each member has the requisite knowledge and skills to allow each such member to serve on the Compensation Committee.
-The Compensation Committee Charter is available on our website at www.transenterix.com.
+The Compensation Committee Charter is available on our website at www.asensus.com.